-

 Conference poster (click on image for larger version)

-Safra Theatre at the Strand Campus of King's College London, will include papers
+2011 in the Edmond J. Safra Theatre at the Strand Campus of

-on a diverse range of material drawn from the rolls: Henry III's piety and
+King's College London.
+The programme (given below) included papers on a diverse range of material drawn from

-itinerary; royal finance; judicial writs; the Church; the Jews; women; and royal
+Church; the Jews; women; and royal record-keeping.

 Conference Programme